Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Discussion

-A turbulent velocity (associated with the ionized iron ions) larger than 500 km s$^{-1}$ was observed also in the eclipsing neutron-star binary system AX J1745.6-2901 \citep{Ponti_15}.
-Using the values shown in Tab. \ref{tab:line}, we estimate the flux ratio $R$ between the K$_{\alpha}$ and K$_{\beta}$ transitions for the \ion{Fe}{xxv} and \ion{Fe}{xxvi} absorption lines finding $R=1.6^{+0.8}_{-0.6}$ and $R=1.6 \pm 0.6$, respectively.
-Looking at Fig. 4 in the work of \cite{Risaliti_05} we observe that the obtained values of $R$ give a lower limit at 68\% c. l. on the turbulent velocity of 100 km s$^{-1}$ and that those are compatible with a turbulent velocity between 500 and 1000 km s$^{-1}$ for an equivalent column density of neutral hydrogen of $(5.7_{-1.3}^{+0.6}) \times 10^{23}$ cm$^{-2}$.
-This suggests that our estimation of the turbulent velocity is physically plausible.
+A turbulent velocity (associated with the ionized iron) higher than 500 km s$^{-1}$ was also observed in the eclipsing NS binary system AX J1745.6-2901 \citep{Ponti_15}.
+Using the values shown in Tab. \ref{tab:line}, we estimate the flux ratio $R$ between the K$_{\alpha}$ and K$_{\beta}$ transitions for the \ion{Fe}{xxv} and \ion{Fe}{xxvi} absorption lines and find $R=1.6^{+0.8}_{-0.6}$ and $R=1.6 \pm 0.6$, respectively.
+Figure 4 of \cite{Risaliti_05} shows that the obtained values of $R$ give a lower limit on the turbulent velocity of 100 km s$^{-1}$ , which is compatible with a turbulent velocity between 500 and 1000 km s$^{-1}$ for an equivalent column density of neutral hydrogen of $(6.0_{-1.4}^{+0.9}) \times 10^{23}$ cm$^{-2}$.